-For a traditional-style waistpack able to carry a full-size soft flask easily, the Ultimate Direction Race Belt 5.0 is perfect.
+For a traditional-style waistpack that’s easily able to carry a full-size soft flask, the Ultimate Direction Race Belt is perfect.

 There are three pockets on this waistpack.
 First, on the front right side, there is a tiny pocket meant specifically to hold your key.
-On the back are two pockets, the main pocket meant to carry a soft flask that loads from the top and has a snap closure, and an internal zipper pocket where you can securely carry your phone.
+On the back are two pockets.
+The main pocket is for carrying a soft flask that loads from the top and has a snap closure, and the internal zipper pocket is where you can securely carry your phone.
 That internal zipper pocket also has a key clip.

-Adjustable bungee cords on the back allow you to attach poles or an extra layer, and can be used comfortably in conjunction with carrying a soft flask.
+Adjustable bungee cords on the back allow you to attach poles or an extra layer, which can be used comfortably in conjunction with carrying a soft flask.

-Should you desire more storage than what’s here, this waistbelt is made specifically to pair with the Ultimate Direction Adventure Pocket 5.0, which can attach to the front.
+Should you desire more storage than what’s here, this waistbelt is made specifically to pair with the Ultimate Direction Adventure Pocket, which can attach to the front.

-This pack is made to carry soft flasks, so unlike other waistpacks, where the soft flask can stretch the mesh or bounce around a bit, the Ultimate Direction Race Belt 5.0 design is such that the soft flask in the back sits nicely, slides out and in easily, and does not bounce.
-We all know handling softs flasks can be a wiggly experience, and this belt streamlines this.
+This running belt is made to carry soft flasks, so unlike other waistpacks, where the soft flask can stretch the mesh or bounce around a bit, the Ultimate Direction Race Belt design is such that the soft flask in the back sits nicely, slides out and in easily, and does not bounce.
+We all know handling soft flasks can be a wiggly experience, and this belt offers a streamlined solution.